ashley-d-lu/Good-Samaritan-Hub/README.md

 		}
 - Expected response
     - If registration was successful, the newly created User document
-    - If registration was unsuccessful (ex. due to the request body being not well formed), status 400
+    - If registration was unsuccessful (e.g. due to the request body being not well-formed), status 400

 #### Only authorized for users and admins:

 Get user by username: `GET "/user/username/:username"`
 - Expected response:
-    - Status 404 if the user doesn"t exist
+    - Status 404 if the user doesn't exist
-    - Otherwise, the user"s basic profile information:
+    - Otherwise, the user's basic profile information:
-{
+`{
 	"username": String,
 	"firstName": String,
 	"lastName": String,
 	"location": String,
 	"bio": String
-}
+}`

 Get all non-banned users who username or full name contains a search term: `GET "/user/searchTerm/:searchTerm"`
 - Expected response: